-In a recent article by FT journalist Robert Armstrong on the Volkswagen scandal, he stated that “we have to assume something went wrong with VW’s culture such that immoral behaviour became acceptable”.
+In an article by FT journalist Robert Armstrong on the Volkswagen scandal, he stated that “we have to assume something went wrong with VW’s culture such that immoral behaviour became acceptable”.

 This statement really struck me as I have a fundamental belief that the majority of the human population is ‘good’ and want to ‘do the right thing’.
 So how do immoral behaviours and practices become acceptable and widespread in an organisation?
 How are they not dealt with as soon as they are visible?

 As individuals in organisations we can be subject to tension between our own opinion of what is right and what we are asked to do or what we see others doing.